Remod-org/Auxide/Permissions.md

 By default, we create the groups default and admin.
 Anyone with admin rights on the server will be added to the admin group.
 ALL players are added to the default group.

-Work is in progress to ensure uniqueness of the stored info, i.e. use of user id / steam id instead of name in the actual database.

 No feedback is currently given in response to these commands.
-Look for expansion to include listing group members, etc.

 ## Commands